kaspanet/rusty-kaspa/README.md

 The default branch of this repository is `master` and new contributions are constantly merged into it.
 For a stable branch corresponding to the latest stable release please pull and compile the `stable` branch.

+## The Crescendo Hardfork

+The Crescendo Hardfork which will transition the network to 10BPS is scheduled to occur in mainnet on `2025-05-05 1500 UTC` at DAA Score `110,165,000`.
+You can participate in testing the hardfork on mainnet (prior to activation) or on the already activated testnet by following [this node specification and testing guide](docs/crescendo-guide.md).

 ## Installation
   <details>
   <summary>Building on Linux</summary>